Scorers

 There are several ways to use multiple scorers in an evaluation:

-- You can provide a list of scorers in a
+- You can provide a list of scorers in a Task definition (this is the best option when scorers are entirely independent)

-(this is the best option when scores share code and/or expensive computations). - You can use multiple scorers and then aggregate them into a single scorer (e.g. majority voting).
+- You can use multiple scorers and then aggregate them into a single scorer (e.g. majority voting).

 List of Scorers